ALEXGUOQ/Starburst/README.md

 ##Instructions
 To create image based animations for your Apple Watch app, first drag your desired image sequence folder into your WatchKit App's Images.xcassets.
 Then create a `WKInterface` image object in your storyboard and set the image name to the image sequence name without any numbers.

-For example, if you want to use the disperse animation, set your image file to: "disperse_.".
+For example, if you want to use the disperse animation, set your image file to: "disperse_".
+(You should see a blue question mark in your image box.
+This is normal.)

 Then set its respective duration, as recommended above.